 The Company has invested \$3,100,000 in a private imaging company in return for a 19.99% ownership interest.
 The remaining 80.01% ownership interest is owned by another investor.
 In addition, the Company has extended a \$4,000,000 secured line of credit for working capital purposes to this entity.
 A 50% interest in any borrowings under this line of credit has been sold to the other investor.
-As of June 30, 2005 the Company's interest in borrowings under this line amounted to \$1,602,000 and all payments are current.
+As of September 30, 2005 the Company's interest in borrowings under this line amounted to \$1,152,000 and all payments are current.

-This business has performed poorly during the past few years and the majority owner is currently in the process of improving its marketing focus and financial performance.
-However, should this business fail to meet its objectives, the Company's investment could be subject to future impairment.
-This investment, along with \$493,000 of other investments in non-marketable securities, is included in other assets on the Company's consolidated balance sheets.
+This business has performed poorly during the past few years and has modified its marketing strategy focusing more on the public sector.
+Should this business fail to meet its objectives or the majority owner fail to continue providing operating funds, the Company's investment could be subject to future impairment.

+This investment, along with \$475,000 of other investments in non-marketable securities, is included in other assets on the Company's consolidated balance sheets.